pdjr-signalk-plugins/ais-reporter/README.md

 vessel's position every 15 minutes and its static data every 60 minutes, but will not report information about other vessels (i.e. those received over AIS).
-This configuration does not specify an override, so the second item of the interval arrays can be set to 0 since it is unused.
+This configuration does not specify an override trigger, so the second item of the interval arrays is unused.

 I use the following, more alaborate, configuration on my boat.
-This reports to two endpoints: the MarineTraffic AIS consolidation service and also local test facility.
+This reports to two endpoints: the MarineTraffic AIS consolidation service and a local test facility.
-Normal reporting frequencies are overriden by the value on a Signal K switch path which reflects my engine ignition state: when the engine is running I transmit my position once a minute, otherwise no so often.
+Normal reporting frequencies are overriden by the value on a Signal K switch path which reflects my engine ignition state: when the engine is running I transmit my position once a minute, otherwise not so often.

 > {
 > &nbsp;&nbsp;"configuration": {